CU-ADCL/ProbabilisticRoadMap.jl/README.md

 Function parameters:

 - `prm` -> graph to which a new node (vertex) will be added
 - `get_node_values` -> function that returns the values to be stored at that node.
-It takes in a random number generator as an input and returns the node values \n
+It takes in a random number generator as an input and returns the node values
     (For a 2D environment, the node values could be a tuple of x and y positions)
 ```julia-repl
         node_values = get_node_values(rng)
 ```
 - `is_node_valid` -> function that checks if a given node is valid to be added to the PRM.
-It takes in the prm (graph) and node values as inputs and returns true or false \n
+It takes in the prm (graph) and node values as inputs and returns true or false
     (This function can be used to check if the node values are in free space or not)
 ```julia-repl
         is_node_valid(prm,node_values)